brottobhmg/wifi-volume-mixer/README.md

 The App show the sliders and allow the user to interact with them.
 It also have a demo screen accessible with the 'play' icon on the appbar.

+## How to run
+Install the dependencies and run the *app.py*.

+Install the .apk on the Android smartphone.